wenjian0202/amod-abm/README.md

 wget https://github.com/Project-OSRM/osrm-backend/archive/v5.11.0.tar.gz
 tar -xzf v5.11.0.tar.gz
 ```
 v5.11.0 is the [latest release](https://github.com/Project-OSRM/osrm-backend/releases) for the time being.
-To download the current version from GitHub, you can also do `git clone https://github.com/Project-OSRM/osrm-backend.git`.
+To download the current version from Git, you can also do `git clone https://github.com/Project-OSRM/osrm-backend.git`.

 Get into the folder:
 ```